yasukotelin/adbeem/README.md

 ## Features

-- Easy capture screen
+- Easy capture screen（JPEG, PNG）
-- Easy record screen
+- Easy record screen（MP4）
+- Device connected to the PC.
+- Emulator
 - Multi devices.
 You can select a device with prompt ui.

 ## Install